The Side Effects of Doxycycline

 Common side effects

-Common side effects of Doxycycline tend to happen in roughly 1 in 10 people.
-While these don’t seem too serious, you should still let your doctor know about these if they are not settling or if they seem to be getting worse.
+Common side effects of doxycycline tend to happen in roughly 1 in 10 people.
+You should let your doctor know about side effects if they are not settling or if they seem to be getting worse.
 The side effects include:

 - feeling/being sick (nausea/vomiting)